-A vertical line segment is a portion of a line that is entirely vertical; that is, both vertices that make up the segment's endpoints have the same x- and y-coordinates but different z-coordinates.
-Vertical line segments may be individual features, or they may be contained in features that have other segments that are nonvertical, composing a hybrid polyline.
+A vertical line segment is a portion of a line that is entirely vertical; that is, both vertices that compose the segment's endpoints have the same x- and y-coordinates but different z-coordinates.
+Vertical line segments may be individual features, or they may be contained in features that have other segments that are not vertical, composing a hybrid polyline.

-In the graphic above, the orange feature on the left represents an individual polyline feature that is composed of a vertical segment.
-The black dot beneath the feature shows how this vertical polyline would be represented in 2D (remember that the x- and y-coordinates for both segment endpoints are the same, so in 2D, the vertical line only appears as a point).
-In the graphic above, the orange feature on the right represents a hybrid polyline feature where one segment of the line is vertical but other line segments are horizontal or sloping (nonvertical).
-The black line beneath this feature shows how this hybrid polyline would be represented in 2D.
+In the image above, the orange feature on the left represents an individual polyline feature that is composed of a vertical segment.
+The black dot below the feature shows how this vertical polyline is represented in 2D the x- and y-coordinates for both segment endpoints are the same, so in 2D, the vertical line only appears as a point).
+The orange feature on the right represents a hybrid polyline feature in which one segment of the line is vertical but other line segments are horizontal or sloping (not vertical).
+The black line below this feature shows how this hybrid polyline is represented in 2D.

-Some geoprocessing tools support vertical line segments and preserve these segments in the tool output, while others strip or flatten any vertical segments.
+Some geoprocessing tools support vertical line segments and preserve these segments in the tool output, while others strip or flatten vertical segments.

-Vertical line segments are only supported in an ArcGIS 10 or later version geodatabase.
+Vertical line segments are only supported in an ArcGIS 10 or later geodatabase.
 This includes file and enterprise geodatabases.
-To upgrade your geodatabase to the latest version, use the Upgrade Geodatabase tool.
+To upgrade a geodatabase to the latest version, use the Upgrade Geodatabase tool.
 Earlier version geodatabases, as well as other geodata formats such as shapefiles, do not support vertical line segments.

 Tools that support vertical line segments

 The following geoprocessing tools support vertical line segments:

-- Only a buffer operation with a Dissolve Type of No Dissolve works with vertical line segments.
-The output buffer polygon is placed at the base height of any vertical line segments.
+- Only a buffer operation with a Dissolve Type value of No Dissolve works with vertical line segments.
+The output buffer polygon is placed at the base height of vertical line segments.
 Optional parameters Side Type and End Type are respected when generating buffers for hybrid polyline features.

 - Check Geometry